UTD-FAST-Lab/NDSAStudy/README.md

 Configurations in the results are represented as hash values.
 You can see what configuration a hash value represents by looking in the configuration folder.
 In this example, configuration 1e9c00f5704518e138859b037784c841 corresponds to the configuration `--aplength 10 --cgalgo RTA --nothischainreduction --dataflowsolver CONTEXTFLOWSENSITIVE --aliasflowins --singlejoinpointabstraction --staticmode CONTEXTFLOWSENSITIVE --nostatic --codeelimination PROPAGATECONSTS --implicit ALL --callbackanalyzer FAST --maxcallbackspercomponent 1 --maxcallbacksdepth 1 --enablereflection --pathalgo CONTEXTSENSITIVE --taintwrapper NONE`

-The results of non-determinism detection can be found in the `non-determinism` folder.
+The results of non-determinism detection can be found in the `non_determinism` folder *(if any nondeterminism is detected)*.

 This folder maintains all non-deterministic results across 5 iterations, each batch of results is stored under a folder named as `configration-hash_apk-name.apk.raw`.

 ***Note: The detected nondeterminism may vary across experiments for the same tool-benchmark pair.***
 In our example, one detected non-determinism is on `JavaThread2.apk` under configuration  `7b5480bdb06b2ff39ebfb2bcedd2f657`.